charite/asdpex/README.md

-# hg38altLociSelector
+# ASDPex

-The application hg38altLociSelector and the scripts in this repository can be used to improve the alignments of the alternate scafoolds provided by NCBI, to search for alignable scaffold-discrepant positions (ASPDs) in the alignments, and to use the resulting ASDP file to screen sample VCF files from whole-genome sequencing for ASPDs (which are likely to be false-positive variant calls).
+The application ASDPex and the scripts in this repository can be used to improve the alignments of the alternate scafoolds provided by NCBI, to search for alignable scaffold-discrepant positions (ASPDs) in the alignments, and to use the resulting ASDP file to screen sample VCF files from whole-genome sequencing for ASPDs (which are likely to be false-positive variant calls).

 Prerequisites: